ROMANS 8:

 engineer, the Holy Spirit possesses considerable resources.

-And actually, that's the crux of the matter,
+And, actually, that's the crux of the matter, isn't it?

 If the fruit of the Spirit is not evident in a